cloudposse/atmos/website/docs/design-patterns/partial-component-configuration.md

 Use the **Partial Component Configuration** pattern when:

-- You have an unbounded number of a component's instances provisioned in one environment (the same organization, OU/tenant, account and region)
+- You have a component with a complex configuration.
+Some parts of the configuration must be managed and modified independently of the other parts of the component's configuration

-- New instances of the component with different settings can be configured and provisioned anytime
+- Different parts of the component's configuration can be applied to different stacks independently of the other stacks

-- The old instances of the component must be kept unchanged and never destroyed

-- You want to keep the configurations [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
+- You want to keep the parts of the configuration reusable and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

 ## Structure